 - pragmatics (social skills)

 - Definition: Exchange of information and ideas between participants (ie: child-child, parent-child)

 - Communication problems can be caused by a speech and/or language delay or disorder

 - Children may make developmental errors in speech, language or communication which may not be indicative of a delay or disorder

 - Federal law mandates speech and language services for children starting at age 2 years 9 months be provided without charge in the local public school

 - Another therapeutic choice is home-based and family-centered evaluations and treatment

 - My philosophy for speech and language treatment includes ongoing communication among children, family, teachers, and therapists

 The connection between spoken and written language:

-- providing intervention and documenting outcomes for reading and writing; and
+- Providing intervention and documenting outcomes for reading and writing.

 Li-Rong Cheng has done extensive research in the multi-cultural arena.
 I attended a session of hers at the state convention for speech-language pathologists and audiologists.
 People of Asian, Latino and African-American descent are more likely to be circular or topic-centered thinkers and writers.